An X-ray machine produces images of the inside of the body. It is effective in assessing bones and other dense structures within the body.

 What is an X-ray?

-An X-ray is a picture of the body produced by X-rays in a similar way to a normal photograph being produced by light.
-An X-ray machine produces a burst of high energy radiation which passes through the body to produce an image on a film or detector.
-The images are then used to show bone and some soft tissue in an area specified by a healthcare professional.
-You cannot see or feel an X-ray, they are a quick and simple way of looking at the inner body.
+An X-ray is a fast and painless examination which is highly effective in assessing bones and other dense structures within the body.
+An X-ray machine produces a burst of high-energy radiation which passes through the body to produce an image on a film or detector.
+You cannot see or feel an X-ray, they are a quick and simple way of looking inside of the body.

 There is very little risk with having an X-ray.
 The use of X-rays in hospitals is subject to strict regulations and the use of X-rays is assessed on the principle that the risk of having the X-ray examination outweighs the risk of not having the X-ray examination.
 X-ray examinations are therefore only performed when absolutely necessary.